sean1832/go-invoice/docs/email-setup-oauth2.md

 | `https://www.googleapis.com/auth/userinfo.email`   | Read your email address - used to display who's authenticated |
 | `https://www.googleapis.com/auth/userinfo.profile` | Read your basic profile info - used to display your name      |

-> [!NOTE]
-> The `https://mail.google.com/` scope is required for SMTP access.
-More restrictive scopes like `gmail.send` don't work with SMTP authentication.

 ## Token Refresh

 OAuth2 access tokens expire after a short time (typically 1 hour).
 The app automatically: